psychoinformatics-de/rdm-course/_episodes/91-branching.md

 </td>
 </tr></table>

-Lets now also invite the old graduate student to collaborate on the analysis with us.
+Afterwards, you invite the old graduate student to collaborate on the analysis.
+Repository hosting services allow you to add collaborators via their web interface - if they accept the invitation, they get write access.
-What they do first is obtain a clone from GitHub to their own Laptop.
+What they do next is obtain a clone from GitHub to their own Laptop.

 <table>
 <tr>